mjeitler/cms-l1-menu/README.md

 ## Contributing

+* use the `tm-vhdlproducer` tool to create a menu implementation
-* create a branch for a new untested menu implementation
+* create a separate branch for a new untested menu implementation
 * collecting test vectors in the branch
 * GZip test vector log files to reduce file size `$ gzip TestVector_Sample.log`
 * create a tag for a verified/tested menu implementation